outpaddling/LPJS/README.md

 rights on your Mac.
 This may be a good way to utilize institutionally managed Mac hardware as part of a cluster or grid.

+Running a 1-node instant cluster on macOS should work just fine, with no need for push and pull commands, as long as your jobs don't try to access any folders protected by full disk access checks.
+Protected folders include each user's Documents folder, all folders shared by remote computers, and possibly others.
+If you place all your LPJS job scripts and data under an unprotected folder, such as ~/Data, using LPJS should be easy.

 ## Security

 LPJS, like other job schedulers and resource managers, is a tool that